eyounx/ZOOpt/README.md

 ## release 0.1
 - Include the general optimization method RACOS (AAAI'16) and Sequential RACOS (AAAI'17), and the subset selection method POSS (NIPS'15).
 - The algorithm selection is automatic.
-See examples in the example directory.
+See examples in the 'example' fold.
+- Default parameters work well on many problems, while parameters are fully controllable
+- Running speed optmized for Python